cemegwa/pdsnd_github/README.md

 - **new_york_city.csv**

 # Credits
-I will to acknowledge Stack overflow where I took a number of ideas and codes and modified them for my purpose in addition I would like to than `Udacity` `Students Hub` for reviewing and commenting on various aspects of this code.
+I would to acknowledge Stack overflow from where I took a number of ideas and codes and modified them for my purpose.
+Also I would like to thank `Udacity` `Students Hub` for reviewing and commenting on various aspects of this code.
 Their suggestions and steers helped me to successfully complete this project.